CasperKristiansson/pydantic-fixturegen/docs/features.md

 - `pfg gen strategies` emits a ready-to-import Python module that wires the discovered models into `strategy_for`, so property-based tests can share the exact same configuration (seed, cycle policy, RNG mode) as CLI/json workflows.
 - Profiles (`typical`, `edge`, `adversarial`) bias the exporter toward larger boundary coverage when you need to stress validators or replicate adversarial scenarios.

+## Snapshot & diff tooling

+- Snapshot coverage is available everywhere: inside pytest via the `pfg_snapshot` fixture and from the CLI via `pfg snapshot verify`/`pfg snapshot write`, which wrap `pfg diff` so you can fail CI or refresh artifacts without bespoke scripts.
+- When [`pytest-regressions`](https://pytest-regressions.readthedocs.io/) is present, the fixture automatically honours `--force-regen` (regenerate + fail) and `--regen-all` (regenerate + pass), keeping your existing snapshot workflow intact while still using fixturegen’s deterministic builders.
+- `pfg diff` and the snapshot runner annotate mismatches with useful hints: field additions/removals in JSON payloads, `$defs` churn inside schemas, fixture header drift (seed/style/model digest), and the top constraint failures encountered while regenerating.
+You see *why* an artifact changed before digging into the raw diff.

 ## Emitters

 - JSON/JSONL with optional `orjson`, sharding, and metadata banners.